First of all…

 By the way, SlidesThatRock on SlideShare is another great place to learn more about creating killer SlideShare presentations.
 Browse through their portfolio to see how they do it and do it like that, just better. 😉👍

 If someone does end up complaining about you using their image, C’est la vie; you’ll fix it and move on.

 A SlideShare presentation is no different from any other piece of content you create.

 It needs to move your viewers to take an action as a result of watching it.

-What is it you want your viewers to do after they are done going through your presentation?
+What is it that you want your viewers to do after they are done with your presentation?